kubeshop/botkube/examples/service-debugging/README.md

    @Botkube get services
    ```

 6. We can see that the `quote` Service is there, so we need to dig deeper into the configuration.
-We need to describe Service to check if there are any endpoints:
+Let's describe the Service to check if there are any endpoints:

    ```
    @Botkube describe svc quote